 NSW legislation does not permit the issue of a construction certificate, complying development certificate or occupation certificate for building work carried out without prior approval.
 A building certificate under Divisiion 6.7 of the Environmental Planning & Assessment Act is used in this situation.
 In NSW higher application fees apply when a retrospective approval is sought compared to following the correct approval process.

 When purchasing a property it is recommended that the legal status of existing buildings and uses on the property be checked - especially for rural properties.
-This can be done by requesting a GIPA Act search of Council’s records for past development approvals, plans and occupation certificates.
+This can be done by submitting a request for information for past development approvals, plans and occupation certificates.

-Alternatively an application for a Building Certificate under Section 149D of the Environmental Planning and Assessment Act can be lodged.
+Alternatively an application for a Building Certificate under Division 6.7 of the Environmental Planning and Assessment Act can be lodged.
 When a building certificate is issued it indicates Council will not be issuing any demolition or rectification orders on the buildings referred to in the certificate.

 If a property is purchased without these checks any subsequent issues resulting from unauthorised development become the responsibility of the new owner.